FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-4_Modifying-code.md

     This will act as a "backup" of the original program, in case you need to revert to it.

 5. In this exercise you are going to revise the `tsv_headers.py` program to add named arguments and a new use-case.
-Use what you learned about Command Line Arguments and Grimoire prompts to make the following improvements to your code.
+Use the following prompt in Grimoire to make improvements to your code:

 ```
 I have uploaded a program that I'd like you to modify.
 Please make the following revisions to the tsvheaders program: